Georgia Senate committee approves creosote burning ban

 The bill would ban the practice, which has generated complaints from neighbors that it’s fouling their air and polluting their water.
 It could reach the full Senate for a vote as early as next week.

-Birmingham, Ala.-based Georgia Renewable Power (GRP) opened the plants last year in Madison and Franklin counties northeast of Athens.
+Birmingham, Alabama-based Georgia Renewable Power opened the plants last year in Madison and Franklin counties northeast of Athens.
 The plants burn creosote-treated ties that have outlived their usefulness and sell the ash to Georgia Power Co. as an alternative fuel.

 The bill’s supporters say the company misrepresented the project when it first approached local elected officials by claiming the plants would burn clean wood chips rather than railroad ties treated with creosote, which has been linked to some forms of cancer and respiratory problems.